GIS4DEV/GIS4DEV.github.io/_lessons/02a_gravitymodel.md

   - and this can be added directly to QGIS!
 - Dartmouth Atlas of Health Care [boundary files](https://atlasdata.dartmouth.edu/downloads/supplemental#boundaries)
   - be sure to follow their [terms of use](https://atlasdata.dartmouth.edu/terms_of_use)
-  - use the hospital service area boundaries, not the larger referral regions
+  - use the hospital service area boundaries (HSA), not the larger referral regions (HRR)